A Bird's Eye View on Cloud Computing Service Delivery Models

 • Lightweight: SaaS is the ideal choice for small businesses that can do with off-the-shelf software and don’t have the in-house IT skills or resources to deploy on-premises hardware.

-• Affordable: There are no upfront infrastructure setup costs.
-Software licensing costs are also charged on a pay-per-use subscription model.
+• Affordable: Companies no longer have to purchase facilities and acquire vast quantities of hardware to build their own datacenter.
+When employing cloud services, there are no upfront infrastructure setup costs.
+Software licensing costs are typically charged on a pay-per-use subscription model.

 • Highly accessible: SaaS services can be set up and configured in no time.
 Further, they can be accessed using virtually any device – from a smartphone to a bulky desktop – from any place with an internet connection.